Winter 2014 Open House & Train Show

 The depot was in use as a passenger facility until the Second World War, when the passenger agency was closed down as a “non-essential service.”
 The depot was downgraded and used as a break facility for switch crews working the San Leandro area.

 The depot was sold to the Society (for $1.00) in 1988.
 On December 11, 1988, the building was moved to its current site and work was begun on its restoration.
 In June, 1989, the museum and depot were officially reopened to the public.
 At that time the building was also designated a San Leandro Historical Site and has a bronze plate affixed to the front of the building.

+We now have a SLHRS Logo Shop!
+All proceeds will go towards the General Operating Fund of the Society!
+You can also donate specifically to the fund to Repaint the Depot by contacting our treasurer Pat Stratton directly!
 For those who would like to contribute to the San Leandro Historical Railway Society (SLHRS) and choose not to participate in the Society, there are Contributing Sponsorships available for as little as $15 per year.